 Overnight Beginner Adventure--Two Days and One Night

-This is our most popular adventure where you'll get to drive your own dog team and spend a night at Musher's Village.
-On this adventure, you will learn the basics of mushing, how to drive a dog team, and care for the sled dogs.
+Become immersed in the world of sled dogs!!
+During this adventure you'll get to drive your own dog team and spend a night with the dogs at Musher's Village.
+You will learn the basics of mushing, how to drive a dog team, and care for the sled dogs.
 Both mushers and dogs spend the night at Musher's Village where you will eat all of your meals (provided by Nature's Kennel), sleep in a yurt or cabin, and enjoy a snowshoe hike and/or sauna.
 No experience is necessary as you will be under the care of our fabulous, experienced guides.
 Each guest will drive his or her own dog team, or you can do this trip as a rider/driver where the driver has his/her own team and the passenger rides with a guide.
 We will stop several times during the trip for the rider/driver to switch positions.
 Children must be 10 years old to drive their team on our 20 mile trip, younger children are welcome to do this trip, please inquire for pricing and restrictions.

 Day 1: Nature's Kennel and Dog Sledding

 Day 2: Wake up at Musher's Village and Dog Sled Back to Nature's Kennel

 Good morning!
 In order to be sure that you have time to make your return trek to the kennel, the guides will begin feeding the dogs around 7 am.
 Breakfast for guests will be served by 8:30 am.
 You’ll have plenty of time to enjoy a hearty breakfast, re-pack your gear into your sleds and give the dogs a morning snuggle.
 You’ll help hook up your dog team and leave camp at approximately 11 am.
 You’ll arrive back at the kennel around 2-3 pm.
 You will finish off the trip with a few sweet snacks and hot coco or tea before departure.

 Your trip includes: